Kyle Juszczyk: 2023 season

 In the 2023 season, Juszczyk appeared in all 17 games and started 16.
 He finished with 14 receptions for 119 yards and two touchdowns.
 He earned first team All-Pro honors and an eighth Pro Bowl nomination.
 Juszczyk appeared in Super Bowl LVIII against the Chiefs and recorded two receptions for 31 yards in the 25–22 overtime loss.

 2024 season

 In the 2024 season, Juszczyk appeared in all 17 games and started 15.
 He finished with 19 receptions for 200 yards and two touchdowns to go along with a rushing touchdown.
 He earned a ninth consecutive Pro Bowl nomination.

 On March 11, 2025, Juszczyk was released by the 49ers.
 Head coach Kyle Shanahan rationalized the move as wanting to give Juszczyk an opportunity to see his options in free agency before they attempted to match any offer he received.
 Releasing him also removed some financial restrictions which his original contract burdened the 49ers with.

 2025 season

-After not finding a new team as a free agent, Juszczyk re-signed with the 49ers on a two-year, $8 million deal on March 19, 2025.
+Following a short period as a free agent, Juszczyk re-signed with the 49ers on a two-year, $8 million deal on March 19, 2025.
+On December 23, 2025, Juszczyk was selected to the 2026 Pro Bowl Games, earning his 10th career Pro Bowl selection (10th consecutive) and extending his record for the most Pro Bowl selections by a fullback; he was also named a Pro Bowl starter and garnered first team All-Pro honours.
+In 17 games (all starts) during the 2025 season, he recorded 24 receptions for 213 yards and two touchdowns, leading NFL fullbacks in receiving yards.